Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-11-22-django-multiple-file-upload-using-ajax.markdown

 **Block 2** is the most important part of the page.
 It's the the file input that will be used to load the jQuery File Upload component.
 A few things to note:

 * The name of the input must match with the Model Form Field.
-That is, if the field is called **document**, the input must be named `name="document"` instead.
+That is, if the `FileField` is called **document**, the input must be named `name="document"` instead.
 Otherwise the processing of the file will fail.
 * The `multiple` attribute will enable multiple file selection in the file explorer window.
 * The `data-url` attribute must point to the route/view where the file form will be processed.